As a teacher, I have used a range of sensory equipment in the classroom to support individual sensory needs.

 For one child in particular, a vibrating cushion really helped to support his hyposensitive needs.
 This child would often seek physical input by pulling adults arms and legs into his face and body.
 He often jumps up and down and does not like to stay seated for long periods of time.
 A vibrating cushion gives him the physical, sensory input he seeks and this is very noticeable because when he is using it (on his lap or on his feet), he appears much more relaxed and he sits down throughout lessons.
 The vibrating cushion clearly helps to support his sensory needs.

 Vibration can be very effective for some individual’s.
-For one child, I initially tried a small soft vibrating toy such as the one below:
+For one child, I initially tried a small soft vibrating toy.

 He particularly liked putting it near his mouth.
 This child in particular would seek a lot of sensory input around his chin by tapping and pushing it.